ceeoinnovations/RoboticsPlayground/_playlists/Jazz's Biomimicry Playlist.md

 layout: post
 title: Biomimicry Design Challenges with LEGO Science Kits
 displayimg: web/img/JazzCover.png
-description: Prof. Ethan Danahy (Dr. E) teaches a section of "Introduction to Engineering," a course for first-year university engineering students at Tufts University.
-This playlist of placemat instructions for SPIKE Prime showcases his sequence of activities during the fall 2023 semester and highlights some of his students' solutions for each project.
+description: Geling (Jazz) Xu developed this biomimicry design challenges playlist for the middle school STEM class.
+Biomimicry is an interdisciplinary field combining biology and engineering, inspired by natural organisms, and builds engineering solutions for real-world problems.
+It aligns with NGSS cross-cutting concepts.
+This playlist of placemat instructions for LEGO Science Kits showcases the sequence of biomimicry activities and highlights some example solutions for each project.
 ---
 <div class="learninggoals" markdown="1">
 # Learning Goals